navgurukul/galileo/README.md

 * *npm run start* (start the application)
 * *npm run watch* (restart the application when files change)

+**Extra Configuration**
+* Add facilitator emails in json file to assign each courses to the facilitator.
+* `bash courseUpdateWindows.sh all` in git Bash to import update all the courses with facilitator email Id.

 ## Documentation
 When the code is running, documentation is accessible at `localhost:5000/docs`.